ammonharps-git/startup/notes.md

 This project was helpful for understanding how to create the skeleton of a website.
 I think it is super interesting how the different pages can link between each other and create a better user interface.

 Overall this assignment was helpful for understanding how to create a more structured environment for the full website.

+# Startup CSS

+CSS is super interesting and seems like the real backbone to modern web graphics.
+It controls a website's visual appearance, which is separate from its content.
+This allows for cleaner code and easier maintenance.
+With CSS, I can style fonts, colors, layouts, and even add animations, making your webpages visually appealing and user-friendly.

+# Startup Services

+Backend services are the hidden engines that power websites and apps.
+They handle crucial tasks like storing data in databases, managing user accounts, and sending push notifications.
+They prepare the data, manage requests, and ensure everything runs smoothly, while the frontend delivers the final experience to the user.
+I appreciate the simplicity and power of middleware for creating chains of processing requests.

+# Startup Login

+MongoDB is amazing!
+I really like that it stores data like documents, not rigid tables.
+That means no more fighting with schemas – I can just add new info as I get it.
+This is perfect for projects with constantly evolving data.
+Plus, it uses JSON, which I already know, for super easy interaction.
+MongoDB sounds like a game-changer for building flexible and scalable web apps.

+# Startup Websocket

+WebSockets are super useful.
+Instead of the usual back-and-forth of refreshing pages, a browser and server can send messages directly to each other.
+This is perfect for live updates like chat apps or dynamic dashboards, and it allows for a whole new phlethora of interesting peer-to-peer relationships in web applications.